-Given the need for flexibility and just-in-time production on the one hand and the strictness of German employment laws, on the other hand, the automotive industry often seeks to work with freelancers, companies providing work and services and external staff provided by temporary work agencies.
+Given the need for flexibility and just-in-time production, on the one hand, and the strictness of German employment laws, on the other hand, the automotive industry often seeks to work with freelancers, companies providing work and services and external staff provided by temporary work agencies.
 By law, the hiring period for agency temps is restricted to a maximum of 18 months in principle.
 Collective bargaining agreements can provide for more flexibility in this regard, and the metal and electrical industry has made use of this option by extending the maximum hiring period to 48 months.
-Hiring companies that are not bound by collective bargaining agreements can, in principle, adopt these collective bargaining rules by means of works council agreements.
-The collective bargaining agreements of the metal and electrical industry also provide for premiums that automotive companies need to pay to agency temps to comply with equal pay legislation.
+For this extension to apply, the affected employee does not necessarily have to be a member of the trade union concluding the collective bargaining agreement, as the Federal Labour Court ruled in September 2022 in a case concerning the metal and electrical industry.
+Hiring companies that are not bound by collective bargaining agreements can, in principle, also adopt these collective bargaining rules by means of works council agreements.
+The collective bargaining agreements of the metal and electrical industry also stipulate premiums that automotive companies need to pay to agency temps to comply with equal pay legislation.

 Although precise figures are not available, the collective bargaining agreements of the metal and electrical industry are relevant for many employees in the automotive industry.
 Compared to other German industries, the level of unionisation in the automotive industry is still fairly high.
 However, at large supplier companies and original equipment manufacturers (OEMs), the level of unionisation tends to be significantly higher than in small and medium-sized supplier companies where the relevant trade union of the metal and electrical industry (IG Metall) hardly plays a role.
 By law, the application of collective bargaining agreements usually requires that both parties to an employment contract are also members of the parties that concluded the collective bargaining agreements.
-However, even employees who are not members of IG Metall often benefit from their employer's membership in the employers' association of the metal and electrical industry.
-This is due to the fact that such companies often apply the industry's collective bargaining agreements regardless of the individual employee's trade union membership, namely by a contractual commitment to apply these agreements.
+But even employees who are not members of IG Metall often benefit from their employer's membership in the employers' association of the industry.
+This is because these companies often apply the industry's collective bargaining agreements regardless of the individual employee's trade union membership, namely by a contractual commitment to apply these agreements.

 In the western states of Germany, the collective bargaining agreements of the industry provide for a regular weekly working time of 35 hours.
 Since 2018, employers can benefit from enhanced options to agree a weekly working time of 40 hours with individual employees.
-Conversely, full-time employees may reduce their weekly working time from the current 35 hours down to 28 hours for between six months and 24 months under certain conditions.
-Moreover, employees in particularly stressful private situations (eg, with family members in need of care) can opt for a release from work of up to two years by converting their tariff supplement into free time.
+Conversely, full-time employees may under certain conditions reduce their weekly working time from the current 35 hours down to 28 hours for between six months and 24 months.
+Moreover, employees in particularly stressful private situations (eg, with family members in need of care) can opt for a release from work of up to eight days annually by converting their tariff supplement into free time.
+In the eastern states of Germany, the sectoral collective bargaining agreements still provide for the 38-hours working week to be the rule.
+As a result of tariff negotiations in 2021, however, employers may now negotiate with the works council at company level a gradual reduction of the working hours to 35 hours per week.
+As a consequence, a working week with less than 38 hours has been introduced in many operations since 2022.